Lcrypto/Algebraic_QC-LDPC/README.md

 # Matlab and C++ tools for Algebraic QC-LDPC codes construction
-Matlab implementation of algebraic methods for construction Quasi Cyclic and Cyclic LDPC codes parity-check matrix using Projective Geometry, Affine Geometry, Euclidean Geometry, Finite Geometry, Latin Square, BIBD Design, RS code, Lattice Grid and etc
+The GitHub repository contains MATLAB and C++ tools for implementing algebraic methods to construct Quasi-Cyclic and Cyclic Low-Density Parity-Check (LDPC) codes parity-check matrices using various techniques such as Projective Geometry, Affine Geometry, Euclidean Geometry, Finite Geometry, Latin Square, Balanced Incomplete Block Design (BIBD), Reed-Solomon (RS) code, Lattice Grid, and more.

-Folder  egldpc-0.4 contain C++ source code to make Euclidean Geometry LDPC codes parity matrix and low-density generator matrix (LDGM) codes, from Fernando Pujaico Rivera.
-For efficient hard decoding of Euclidean Geometry LDPC code and LDGM codes use BFS SHBF PHBF SSSBF PSSBF WBF MWBF decoders from https://github.com/Lcrypto/LDPC-Iterative-Bit-Flipping-family-decoders
+The "egldpc-0.4" folder in the repository contains C++ source code for making Euclidean Geometry LDPC codes parity matrices and low-density generator matrix (LDGM) codes, developed by Fernando Pujaico Rivera.
+For efficient hard decoding of Euclidean Geometry LDPC codes and LDGM codes, you can use BFS, SHBF, PHBF, SSSBF, PSSBF, WBF, and MWBF decoders from https://github.com/Lcrypto/LDPC-Iterative-Bit-Flipping-family-decoders.

 Most of construction based on articles